oreoluwadnd/Blockers/README.md

 *Discover
 *Profile
 *Likes
-New Features will be added During Development
+New Features will be added During Development And Progress